ogrnz/year-classifier/README.md

 ````

 ### Notes
-- It works on unix systems as well on MacOS
+- It works on unix systems as well as on Windows
 - It is *not* recursive yet